NonTechieGuides/NonTechieGuides/README.md

 - 👋 Hi, I’m @NonTechieGuides
 - 👀 I’m interested in learning, then passing on all kinds of stuff about the modern web, like the JAMStack & more.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NextJS, React, Sanity.io, etc.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on code writing and a book about the Jamstack for non-developers ... its time that the rest of the world discovers the magic of the modern web, moves away from those monolithic website builders and embraces Jamstack!
+Help me write this book.
 - 📫 How to reach me ... send me an email: rich@nontechiehuides.io

 <!---